Inventory Turns as Decisive Competitive Edge

 Crash Course in Critical Thinking - Introduction to the Thinking Processes

-Presentation Summary This workshop is for anyone new to the Theory of Constraints Thinking Processes.
+This workshop is for anyone new to the Theory of Constraints Thinking Processes.
 This is an area of TOC that sometimes misses the limelight of DBR and CCPM; however, it can be considered both more broad-reaching and more important for organizations and individuals.

 There are three key areas the workshop will cover: